mlambert125/new-java-curriculum/content/springboot-2/_index.md

 ## A Completed CRUD Controller

-We have created a model class, annotated it for storage in the database, created a repository interface for the entity, and used the repository in a controller to provide access to read the data from the database.
-We can now add methods to the controller to perform the other CRUD operations on the entity.
+We have created a model class, annotated it for storage in the database, created a repository interface for the model, and used the repository in a controller to provide access to read the data from the database.
+We can now add methods to the controller to perform the other CRUD operations on the model type.

 CRUD stands for Create, Read, Update, and Delete.
 These are the basic operations that you can perform on a database.

-- Create: Add a new entity to the database.
+- Create: Add a new instance of the model class to the database.
-- Read: Retrieve an entity from the database.
+- Read: Retrieve an instance of the model class from the database.
-- Update: Update an entity in the database.
+- Update: Update a stored instance of the model class in the database.
-- Delete: Remove an entity from the database.
+- Delete: Remove a stored instance of the model class from the database.

 To this point, we've used the `@GetMapping` annotation to retrieve all users from the database.
 Conventionally, we use other mapping attributes that correspond to other HTTP methods to perform the other CRUD operations: